celsom3/undocumoney/README.md

 # UndocuMoney Web App

+##### This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

-Inspired by the wheresgeorge.com site and merged with the #undocumoney campain idea.
+Inspired by the wheresgeorge.com site and merged with the #undocumoney campaign idea.

 The idea of #undocumoney is to highlight the U.S. economy's dependence on money that undocumented immigrants.
 Our money flows fluidly throughout economies.